IGNW/cisco-csr-ha-iac/README.md

 Terraform module which creates an HA Pair of two CSR 1000V soft switches in AWS.
 <br>[AWS CSR 1000V Marketplace Document](https://aws.amazon.com/marketplace/pp/B00OCG4Q4E)

+### IMPORTANT!
+This terraform module output a series of generated commands that require being run, you will have to have the ssh key you provided named csr.pem in the directory in which you run these scripts.
+Terraform could not run these due to the CSR ami handing the ssh session over to a telnet session.

 ## Usage

 ```hcl